SebastianGraban/CMAP/README.md

  * --lambda2 The wavelength at lambda2
  * --lambda3 The wavelength at lambda3
  * --true_chl If a column exists in the dataset with true chlorophyll-a values
+ * --ensemble If the model is an ensemble add this argument

 ## Examples ##